 “It’s been awesome for the field because they have all the information that they need at their fingertips,” explains Crawford.
 “They’re not walking back to the trailer to flip through drawings, to make sure that they’re looking at the right set.
 They know that in Studio that they have the drawings that are up to date, and current, and it’s what they should be looking at.
 So, it’s been saving tonnes of time and tonnes of headaches, and maybe rework.
 It’s an awesome tool for that.”

 Project manager Goduti concurs, “In terms of construction, it cut down on all my RFIs, or document control.
 So that took a lot of the administrative and assistant PM pieces off my plate, and really allowed me to focus on the job.”

 Commissioning and installation

-CCI’s commissioning team also used the same Studio Sessions to see the drawings for installation, operations and maintenance manuals (IOMs) to upload their balancing comments, and then eventually to turn the Sessions over to controls to start up the units and install all the wiring.
-“Studio was the landing place for basically everyone from engineering through turnover,” says Goduti.
+CCI’s commissioning team also used the same Studio Sessions to see the drawings for installation, operations and maintenance manuals (IOMs) to upload their balancing comments and then eventually to turn the Sessions over to controls to start up the units and install all the wiring.
+“Studio was the landing place for basically everyone from engineering to turnover,” says Goduti.
 “We were able to share all of the drawings, submittals, O&Ms, install manuals, really everything applied to the field through the Studio Sessions, which will also be used for servicing later on down the road,” explains Crawford.

 Turnover and owner value